lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

-Use a self-join, by creating two instances of the same table, to derive a hierarchy of information from data in that table.
+Use a **self-join** by creating two instances of the same table, to derive a hierarchy of information from data in that table.
 Use an equality operator in the WHERE clause.
 Note how the copies of table are aliased and which columns are joined.

 [![Self-join for hierarchy](/1_Files_&_Data/SQL-concept-graphics/self-hierarchy.png)]()